grafana/k6-docs/docs/sources/next/using-k6-browser/migrating-to-k6-v0-52.md

 If you are interested in the rationale behind this change, refer to the [v0.51 release notes](https://github.com/grafana/k6/releases/tag/v0.51.0).

+{{% admonition type="note" %}}

+The experimental import (`k6/experimental/browser`) and the corresponding synchronous APIs will be supported up until the 23rd of September 2024.

+{{% /admonition %}}

 ## Migrating to async

+To ensure your scripts work with the latest release of the non-experimental k6 browser module, you must:

+1. change the import from `k6/experimental/browser` to `k6/browser`.
-To ensure your scripts work with the latest release of k6, you must ensure that all the synchronous (sync) APIs that have been migrated over to async are handled appropriately.
+2. ensure that all the synchronous (sync) APIs that have been migrated over to async are handled appropriately.
 In most cases, you will only need to add `await` in front of the API call.

 For example, before: